 The applications of Graphene are endless but the concept of bendable phones and technology woven into our clothes is not that far away.

 Graphene can be used as a coating to improve current touch screens for phones and tablets.
 It can also be used make circuitry for our devices and computers which would make them incredibly fast.
 Thanks to its lightweight and flexibility it is possible to create wearable electronics by sewing graphene into our clothes.
-The transparent nature of graphene will allow us to create flexible screens and other amazing inventions.
+The transparent nature of it will allow us to create flexible screens and other amazing inventions.
 Imagine if you could wrap your smartphone around your wrist, roll your computer up like a newspaper when you aren’t using it or having a fully functional TV in your windows at home.
 This will all be possible with graphene.

-As well as transistors, Graphene can also be used to create semiconductors.
 At just one atom thick and with the ability to conduct electricity at room temperature graphene semiconductors could replace existing technology for computer chips.
 Research has already shown that graphene chips are much faster than existing ones made from silicon.

 It has been found by scientists in Florida that graphene can become naturally magnetic on the atomic level by manipulating the spinning atoms of carbon atoms.
 This means that they were able to create a one atom thick magnet.
 This could drastically impact the world of data storage and has allowed for the possible creation of nanoscopic data storage.